ckuelker/quick-guide-en-us/Dev/HPC/hdd.md

 for i in {1..10}; do hdparm -t /dev/sdb > hdparm-T-$i.log;done
 ```

-Use a spread sheet and `psppire` to analyse.
+Use a spreadsheet and `psppire` to analyze.

 ## smartctl